Possible l-bfgs improvements

 Just remember that we don't use a minimizer in isolation.

 The Gromacs minimizers seem to work just A-OK when used with conservative potentials where both the potential and force are continuous.
 I too would of course be interested in any changes that also make them better when this is NOT the case, but if they don't use that in the other code it's not a very useful comparison.

 I forgot to mention: With the shifted interaction the norm stops at ~3e-1, while it goes to 4e-4 with smooth interactions, so here the big difference is definitely due to the cutoff setup.

-#8 Updated by Dmitry Morozov 29 days ago
+#8 Updated by Dmitry Morozov almost 2 years ago

 I've identified the problem with current L-BFGS implementation.

 Seems like it has been broken at some point completely.

 In the attachments there is a simple case of system with just two TIP3P Water molecules.
 No constraints or something like that.

 If you will do the optimization with L-BFGS, then you could not find a minimum like at all with Gromacs 2019.
 CG still works fine.

 I've tested that input on Gromacs 2018, 2019 and old one 4.6.5